-Even if you don't manage to do a deal before moving in, if there's a chance that you might choose to stay in the property for another year, a good relationship with your landlord could help you save some money on rent when it comes to renewing the tenancy.
+And if there's a chance that you might choose to stay in the property for another year, a good relationship with your landlord could help you save some money on rent when it comes to renewing the tenancy.

-Within reason, there's no set date that you need to move into a uni home, so if the landlord wants tenants to move in within a specific time frame, do your best to play ball and maybe even ask to knock a few quid off the rent in exchange for you meeting their exact requirements.
+Within reason, there's no set date that you need to move into a uni home.
+If the landlord wants tenants to move in within a specific time frame, do your best to play ball and maybe even ask to knock a few quid off the rent in exchange for you meeting their exact requirements.

 Ask your landlord to replace a few things

 If a lightbulb blows, or a shower curtain needs replacing, you might feel silly asking the landlord to deal with it.
-However, while the cost won't be huge, students already struggle to make ends meet, and a penny saved is a penny earned.
+But, while the cost won't be huge, students already struggle to make ends meet, and a penny saved is a penny earned.

-Your landlord might not agree to replacing these kinds of things themselves, but you're certainly well within your rights to ask (after checking your tenancy agreement, of course)!
+The lightbulb almost certainly hasn't blown because of you – it has a limited lifespan, so it's bound to stop working at some point.
+Landlords might not agree to replace these kinds of things, but you're certainly within your rights to ask (after checking your tenancy agreement).

 Use your university's list of approved landlords

-Most (if not all) universities' accommodation services will have a list of landlords that they've checked and approved as suitable to be letting to students.
+Most (if not all) universities' accommodation services will have a list of landlords that they've checked and approved as being suitable to be letting to students.

 Take meter readings when you move in

-If they've estimated that the meter read a higher number than it actually did when you moved in, this will give you a cheaper bill.
+Of course, if they've estimated that the meter read a higher number than it actually did when you moved in, this will give you a cheaper bill.
 However, this isn't a good thing either!

 Thoroughly read through your tenancy agreement

-Don't pay for a TV licence
+Don't pay for a TV Licence

 Don't worry, we're not encouraging you to break the law!
-Despite changes to the law in 2016 that were intended to ban people from watching iPlayer without a licence, there are still ways around it.
+Despite changes to the law in 2016 that were intended to ban people from watching iPlayer without a licence, there are still legal ways around it.

 Some energy and service providers will allow you to simply change your address when you move, rather than cancelling and registering a new account.
-This should hopefully save you some admin costs, and give you a smug sense of satisfaction from having your life in order.
+This should hopefully save you some admin costs and give you a smug sense of satisfaction from having your life in order.

-But don't just stop at bills – updating your details with your bank and local council could save you some money too.
-If your bank contacts you by mail to tell you that you're in your unplanned overdraft, or a victim of fraud, you'll want to get that letter ASAP and sort it out.
+But don't just stop at bills.
+Updating your details with your bank and local council could save you some money too.
+If your bank contacts you by mail to tell you that you're in your unplanned overdraft or a victim of fraud, you'll want to get that letter ASAP and sort it out.

 Likewise, if the council doesn't know that you've moved, they won't be able to help you get your council tax discount at your new property, and you could get fined for not paying.